evgenyzorin/IBM-Docker-Kubernetes-OpenShift/Week 1/Introduction to Containers, Docker and IBM Cloud Container Registry.md

 # Verify the environment and command line tools

-1. Open a terminal window by using the menu in the editor: `Terminal > New Terminal`.
+1. Open a terminal window by using the menu in the editor: `Terminal > New Terminal`.</br>
 ![New Terminal](./images/new-terminal.png)

 2. Verify that `docker` CLI is installed.